Frances Blaisdell: Biography

 After being refused an audition for assistant principal of the New York Philharmonic in 1937 because of her sex, she became the first female wind player to perform with the Philharmonic in 1962, on a piece that required additional flutes.
 In 1941, she replaced Barrère in the Barrère Trio after her former teacher suffered a stroke, cementing her place in the flute tradition as his protege.
 Blaisdell also performed with regional, vaudeville and commercial ensembles, including appearances at Madison Square Garden, on Broadway, with the Gordon Quartet at the Library of Congress, at Radio City Music Hall, and on Hour of Charm with Phil Spitalny and His All-Girl Orchestra on CBS and NBC radio.
 She performed New York premieres of Ruth Crawford Seeger's Suite and Ernest Bloch's Suite Modale.

 While in New York she held teaching positions at the Manhattan School of Music, New York University, Dalcroze School, and Mannes School of Music.
 Additionally, she performed or collaborated with chamber ensembles such as the Gordon Quartet, Blaisdell Woodwind Quintet, Blaisdell Trio, Bach Circle, and soloists soprano Lily Pons, harpist Mildred Dilling, harpsichordist Ernst Victor Wolff, and composer Henry Hadley.
 The Blaisdell Quintet was composed of Blaisdell on flute, Bruno Labate on oboe, Alexander Williams on clarinet, Benjamin Kohon on bassoon, and Richard Moore on horn.
 This group frequently performed on NBC and CBS Radio from 1938-1941.
+In 1953, she performed with the Naumburg Orchestral Concerts, in the Naumburg Bandshell, Central Park, in the summer series.

 In 1973, she and her husband moved to California where she accepted an interim position at Stanford University, which ultimately lasted for 35 years.
 She is credited with teaching in the French tradition of flute playing to generations of American flutists while at Stanford and positions in New York.
 Her tone was characterized as, "full and [with the] musical phrasing of the French School with her own vigorous rhythmic interpretation and an individual use of tone color."
 Blaisdell also held summer masterclasses, where she reached even more aspiring flutists.

 She also served on the executive board of the National Flute Association, who named her an honorary member in 1992 and awarded her their Lifetime Achievement Award in 1994.
 The New York Flute Club held an 80th birthday celebration for Blaisdell in 1992, where internationally renowned flutist and pedagogue Jean-Pierre Rampal made a surprise appearance to introduce her.
 In 2006, she received the Lloyd W. Dinkelspiel Award for Excellence in Undergraduate Education from Stanford University.
 She continued to teach until two months before her death on March 11, 2009, in Portola Valley, California.
 She was 97.
 Scholarships have been established in her name at Stanford University and the National Flute Association.